 For dogs, choose one meat and one carbohydrate source in roughly equal quantities.
 Ingredients might include one of: goat, camel, rabbit, kangaroo, unusual fish species, duck, plus one of: pumpkin, sweet potato, potato, tapioca, etc. By all means, cook it in batches to save time.

 For cats, just choose one meat source from the above list and there’s no need to cook.
 It’s a lot easier.
-However, never buy ‘pet grade’ meats if they are fed alone, only use meats fit for human consumption.
-Read why here.
+However, only use meats fit for human consumption.
+The meat needs to be 100% pure, with nothing else packed on the same equipment without cleaning.

 Step 3: Never, never compromise